<<a work in progress>>

 head, but I don't remember.
 The workings of the mechanism were effectively

-hidden by a smoke machine that would obscure everything below the head.
+hidden by a smoke machine that would obscure everything below the head in a cloud of fog which would also gradually rise.

 The machine would trigger the moment the beam was broken, so it was